 Totesport already have a 19.25% takeout from win bets with as big a pool base as you will find.
 Assurance are still yet to be in place in regards to dividends from Britbet, but you can imagine that these numbers will increase even more, in the short term at least.

-Totepool betting is – as you can see – a chance to win life-changing amounts of money, whilst the standard Tote bets will sometimes give you a higher payout and can often give a bit more excitement as you wait for the dividend on your winner to be announced after the race.
+Totepool betting – as you can see – is an opportunity to win great sums money, whilst the standard Tote bets will sometimes give you a higher payout and can often give a bit more excitement as you wait for the dividend on your winner to be announced after the race.
 If you fancy a change from your normal racing bets or are bored of losing on the National Lottery, Tote might be just what you’re looking for.